syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 Selects multiple items in the DropDownList with the help of the checkbox control.
-For this, enable it by setting the showCheckbox option to true.
+To achieve this, enable the showCheckbox option to true.

 Default Value: